flengyel/RYLR998-LoRa/README.md

 sudo dtoverlay uart1
 ```

-## Connection to a PC with a CP2102 USB 2.0 to TTL module serial converter
+## RECOMMENDED: connection to a PC with a USB 2.0 to TTL module serial converter

+I recommend the REYAX RYLS135 USB to 1.8V/3.3V/5V TTL UART Bridge, available from Amazon and other suppliers.

 Similar to the GPIO, only VDD goes to the 3.3V output of the converter; RX and TX are swapped, as usual; and GND goes to GND.
 See the pictures below.